-Businesses of varying size and industry all have challenges.
+Businesses of varying sizes and industries all have challenges.
 One of these is maintaining taxation obligations on a timely basis.

-From July 2023, the ATO started to follow through in its powers for disclosing overdue debts to credit reporting agencies.
+From July 2023, the ATO started to follow through on its powers to disclose overdue debts to credit reporting agencies.
 Around 22,000 businesses with a tax debt of at least $100,000 have been notified of the pending disclosure.

 From this process, more than 9,000 businesses are expected to have their debts disclosed during 2023.
 The ATO expects to issue around 50,000 disclosure intent notices by the end of 2023–24 financial year.